shikharsingla/shikharsingla.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My research agenda is to use Artificial Intelligence techniques such as word embeddings, data mining, deep neural networks, generative models, reinforcement learing into finance areas like regulations, political economy, norms and human biases and asset pricing.
+My research agenda is to use Artificial Intelligence techniques such as word embeddings, deep neural networks, generative models, reinforcement learing, supervised learning, data mining into finance areas like regulations, norms and human biases and asset pricing.

 Please download my [CV here](https://shikharsingla.com/files/cv.pdf).